Project Management Planning – Receives the highest emphasis by both PMBOK® and PRINCE2®….

 This approach provides me a guide when I compare the Assignment Matrix to the schedule and begin to do the cost estimate.

 Next is the creation of the Cost Baseline or project budget.
 It is likely that your Project Sponsor will have created a preliminary project budget in order to obtain approval from the Senior Management Team.
-In this case, create your budget from the work involved (WBS), your project schedule, and your resource requirements.
+Create your budget from the work involved (WBS), your project schedule, and your resource requirements.
 Then, compare your budget to the “preliminary” budget created by your Project Sponsor.

 Discussion with the Project Sponsor is CRITICAL because your cost estimate, from your Project Management Planning, will be different and most likely higher than the original estimate by the Project Sponsor.